 Mike & Anna Cole: As of August 18 there were 1,200 reported cases of COVID-19 and 27 COVID related deaths in Togo.
 There is a ban on gatherings of over 15 people and borders are closed to limit spread of the disease.
-As a result of the border closures only seven short term staff have been able to help through the current Malaria season.
-The Hospital of Hope has seen about 6,000 new patients on top of returning patients since March 2020.
-Recently the airport opened to all travelers and they have changed the restriction from a mandatory 14 day quarantine to an immediate negative test result (processing about 48 hours).
+As a result of the border closures only seven short term staff were able to help through the Malaria season.
+The Hospital of Hope saw about 6,000 new patients on top of returning patients starting in March 2020.
+The airport opened to all travelers and they have changed the restriction from a mandatory 14 day quarantine to an immediate negative test result (processing about 48 hours).
 The Cole's and their coworkers are hoping this will allow for more short term staff to be allowed to come and help.
 They had not treated any COVID cases as of the end of October 2020.
 The village Bible studies & team meeting's have had to stop due to the gathering limit, but the Cole's are praying that the government will change those restrictions as soon as it is safe.
-The Cole's shared that Anna's pregnancy with baby #2 is going well and they are looking forward to meeting their new child in the late fall.
-They also ask us to pray with them that Anna's parents will be able to visit around her due date so they can support and celebrate with Mike, Anna, and Benny in person.
+The Cole's shared that Anna delivered Judah Cole Monday, November 16 and both are doing very well!

-Dan & Kelly Cook: Kelly’s progression of treatment for acute myeloid leukemia has been an induction round of chemo with a 43 day hospital stay, a second consolidation round of chemo followed by a fever with a two week hospital stay, an intermission at home waiting for her blood levels to raise ending recently with a second round of consolidation chemo and another home waiting period.
+Dan & Kelly Cook: Kelly’s progression of treatment for acute myeloid leukemia has included an induction round of chemo with a 43 day hospital stay, a second consolidation round of chemo followed by a fever with a two week hospital stay, an intermission at home waiting for her blood levels to raise ending with a second round of consolidation chemo and another home waiting period.
 A persistent fever following the second round of chemo sent Kelly back to the hospital for a blood & platelet infusion.
-Kelly began her third round of chemo Aug 24, 2020.
-Her treatments have continued and she has another biopsy today Oct 14 where they are hoping that treatment has been successful.
+Kelly began her third round of chemo Aug 24 and a fourth round of chemo Oct 19.
 The Cook's move to Florida happened Nov 6.
 A biopsy Dec 11 found that Kelly's cancer is not responding to treatment and she is not in remission.
 Kelly did not qualify for the first treatment, but they are moving forward with a CAR-T trial where they remove her T-cells, adjust them, and inject them back into the body to help fight the cancer.
 Dan continues to monitor ministry in Brazil & Nicaragua with their team through video calls, email, and strategic planning.
 Dan still needs to go back to Brazil to sell their home, vehicle, and other items before shipping the last of their needed possessions back to the states.
 They ask that we pray for God's right timing to complete this.
-They also shared that a large donation allowed Camp Paradise to build a new entrance to their campus and reroof the boy's dormitory before Covid hit.
-It also has sustained the camp through this time of closure where no groups have been able to come.
-In May 2020 the camp workshop was broken into and their tractor broke down.
-Donations came in to replace what was stolen/broken and place bars on the staff house to protect from further theft.
 If you would like to assist in paying for some of Kelly’s medical bills you can send donations to ABWE designated as Dan & Kelly Cook: Cook’s Medical Expense Account #0110381-015.
 The Cook's enjoyed their daughter's wedding January 4, 2021 with a beautiful day!

 Andrew & Leah Postema: Romania is open to essential shopping trips and outside activity, but they are restricting gatherings of size.
 The Postema's shared that they had to cancel their regular camping season though they worked with some churches to provide day camps.
 The team was approved for a challenging permit for the PACT Romania Ministry Center and believe that the remaining permits needed for the Master Plan and Rezoning will continue to come through.
 Please pray that they will receive all 21!
-Before returning to the states the Postema family was able to visit the property a few times for personal camping trips and were able to take a few families along with them the last time.
+Before returning to the states the Postema family was able to visit the property a few times for personal camping trips and were even able to take a few families along with them the last time.
 The Postema's have returned to the states for a furlough.
 During their time in the US all three children will be working to get their driver's license.
-The family has delivered Rose to Moody Bible College for her freshmen year.
-They are starting to visit their supporting churches and are excited that First Baptist Church of Lowell is supporting their project to equip the camp with necessary items.
+They are busy visiting their supporting churches and are excited that First Baptist Church of Lowell is supporting their project to equip the camp with necessary items.
 To see the list visit: https://www.signupgenius.com/go/20f084bada82ba6f85-romania.

 Marilyn VandenAkker: Marilyn has family that lives close by in Roanoke and is happy to meet them weekly for a dinner and to play some games.
 When the weather is nice she goes out for walks twice a day maintaining the practice of safe social distancing.
-She asks us to pray for Calvary Baptist Church and the VandenAkker's former partner Pastor Larque Vaye as they minister in Liberia where the Coronavirus has created major changes to daily life.
-Marilyn shared in early July that Pastor Vaye's wife and the wife of the Rogma Ministry director were both ill and medical help is difficult so she asked that we pray for their healing.
+She asks us to pray for Calvary Baptist Church and the VandenAkker's former partner Pastor Larque Vaye and his wife as they minister in Liberia where the Coronavirus has created major changes to daily life.